-"Here we are necessarily led to contemplate with gratitude and admiration the sacred source from whence all earthly comforts flow; here we find additional inducements to continue steadfast and immoveable in the discharge of our respective duties; and here we are bound, by the most solemn ties, to promote each other's welfare, and correct each other's failings, by advice, admonition, and reproof."
+"Here we are necessarily led to contemplate with gratitude and admiration the sacred source from whence all earthly comforts flow; here we find additional inducements to continue steadfast and immoveable in the discharge of our respective duties; and here we are bound, by the most solemnities, to promote each other's welfare, and correct each other's failings, by advice, admonition, and reproof."

-I shall conclude the notice of this chapter, with a few remarks on the Jewel and Badge of the order.
-The following is an abridgment of a description given by Carlile:
+I shall conclude the notice of this chapter with a few remarks on the Jewel and Badge of the order.
+The following is an abridgment of a description given by Carlile:-

-The jewel is composed of two intersecting triangles, surrounding another triangle, with the sun in the center, an emblem of the Deity.
+The jewel is composed of two intersecting triangles, surrounding another triangle, with the sun in the centre, an emblem of the Deity.

+100

-Under these is the compound character, |--|, the Triple Tau, (triple
+Under these is the compound character, the Triple Tau, (triple

+1

-T.) which is the royal arch mason's badge; by which the wearer aeknowledges himself the servant of the true god.
+T,) which is the royal arch mason's badge; by which the wearer as knowledges himself the servant of the true God.

 The T, it has been seen, is the figure of the old Egyptian Nilometer, used to ascertain the height of the inundation, on which depended the subsistence, the life of the inhabitants.
-The Nilometer, in consequence, became the symbol of life, health, and prosperity; and was supposed to possess the power of averting evil.
+The Nilometer, in consequence, became the symbol of life, health, and prosperity; and was supposed to o Or rather a deity itself.

+possess the power of averting evil.
 It was, therefore, in an abbreviated form, suspended to the necks of the sick as an amulet or charm.